Exploring the Standard Model and Beyond from the Evidence of CE$\nu$NS with Reactor Antineutrinos in CONUS+

 The first observation of the CE$\nu$NS process was performed in a pion-at-rest decay source in 2017 by the COHERENT collaboration using a CsI[Na] crystal \cite{COHERENT:2017ipa}, followed by a measurement using a LAr detector \cite{COHERENT:2020iec} in 2020 at the Spallation Neutron Source SNS at Oak Ridge National Laboratory.
 The COHERENT collaboration also reported the first detection on germanium \cite{COHERENT:2024axu}, employing high-purity germanium spectrometers operated at an energy threshold of 1.5 keV.

 Measuring CE$\nu$NS with reactor antineutrinos offers some advantages compared to the pion-at-rest decay source.
-The energy of neutrinos from a nuclear reactor is below 10 MeV, which means that the associated uncertainties in the form factors are negligible compared to the uncertainty in the antineutrino spectrum.
-The form factor is nearly one at these energies.
-In addition, reactor neutrinos consist of purely electron antineutrinos, offering the possibility to explore antineutrino disappearing in search of sterile neutrinos \cite{Alfonso-Pita:2022eli}.
+The energy of neutrinos from a nuclear reactor is below 10 MeV, which means that the form factor is nearly one at these energies.
+In addition, reactor neutrinos consist of purely electron antineutrinos, offering the possibility to explore antineutrino disappearance in search of sterile neutrinos \cite{Alfonso-Pita:2022eli}.

 In addition, this process was recently observed from solar neutrinos interacting with dedicated experiments to search for dark matter such as PandaX-4T \cite{PandaX:2024muv} and XENONnT \cite{XENON:2024ijk}.
 Both experiments measured the solar ${^8}$B neutrino flux by detecting neutrinos through coherent scattering with xenon nuclei.